Tools

 Limitations

-• Video length caps — Professional plan limits videos to 10 minutes max
+• Video length caps, the Hobby plan limits videos to 1 minute, Professional to 10 minutes

 • Visual editor is basic and doesn't support variables